ACCESS-Cloud-Based-InSAR/DockerizedTopsApp/README.md

 Therefore, these integration are *not* sufficient to permit a new release (see more instructions below).
 Until we have a complete end-to-end test of the workflow (via Hyp3), any new feature cannot be integrated into official production (i.e. the `main` branch).
 As a first step, it is imperative to share the output of a new feature (i.e. the GUNW file and the command to generate it).
+Here is a notebook that demonstrates how to compare GUNWs that will be very helpful: https://github.com/ACCESS-Cloud-Based-InSAR/DockerizedTopsapp-Debugging-NBs/blob/dev/2_Compare_GUNWs.ipynb

 ## Hyp3 and Cloud Submission